UFO sightings in Canada: 1951, Gander, Newfoundland

-On February 10, 1951, a U.S. Navy aircraft flying to Iceland from Gander reported a near-collision with a large, orange, circular UFO that “almost literally flew circles around" the American aircraft.
+On 10 February 1951, a U.S. Navy aircraft flying to Iceland from Gander reported a near-collision with a large, orange, circular UFO that “almost literally flew circles around" the American aircraft.

 1960, Clan Lake, Northwest Territories

-On June 18, 1960, a prospector told the Yellowknife RCMP detachment that a month earlier, he and his partner saw a UFO at Clan Lake, located 30 miles north of Yellowknife.
-According to UFOlogist Chris Rutkowski, the men claimed they saw a hovering object 4 to 6 feet wide that hit the surface of the lake.
+On 18 June 1960, a prospector told the Yellowknife RCMP detachment that a month earlier, he and his partner saw a UFO at Clan Lake, located 30 mi north of Yellowknife.
+According to ufologist Chris Rutkowski, the men claimed they saw a hovering object 4–6 ft wide that hit the surface of the lake.
 The RCMP investigated, but found nothing.

 1967, Falcon Lake, Manitoba

-Stefan Michalak claimed he was burned by one of two flying saucers with which he reportedly came into contact on May 19, 1967, near Falcon Lake, Manitoba.
+Stefan Michalak claimed he was burned by one of two flying saucers with which he reportedly came into contact on 19 May 1967, near Falcon Lake, Manitoba.
 Ufologists claim that images of Michalak in the hospital show a grid of burn marks on his chest, and a similar grid appears burned into his T-shirt.
-Ufologists consider it to be one of the most documented UFO stories in Canada.
+They also consider it to be one of the most documented UFO stories in Canada.

 Two books have been written on the alleged Falcon Lake occurrence: